 Designing to real-world flood data helps projects clear FEMA and municipal reviews on the first submission—saving months of back-and-forth and thousands in rework.

-Knowing precise inundation limits lets owners maximize developable acreage while still reserving natural overbank areas for flood storage or stream restoration and stabilization projects (stream-restoration-and-stabilization).
+Knowing precise inundation limits allow developers to maximize buildable area while also reserving natural overbank areas for flood storage or stream restoration and stabilization projects (stream-restoration-and-stabilization).

 Properly sized detention ponds, culverts, and green infrastructure reduce maintenance costs, extend asset life, and protect property values.